KWWnoob/Project-for-ME2.151/README.md

 ## Tendon-Driven finger Control through LQR and MPC, a comparable study
 By Kiwan Wong, Benjamin Zeng, and Joy Liu

-The tendon-driven finger control could only receive positive input, where LQR or PID might not be a good choice.
+The tendon-driven finger could only receive positive input, where LQR or PID might not be a good choice.
 We here implied MPC to constrain the input states to achieve a satisfying result.

 ### MPC vs. LQR Animations
 <p align="center">